|Larry E. Barnes (#5663157)|

 Another memorial of interest is that of a hunter of man-eating big cats in India, Edward James "Jim" Corbett (1875-1955).
 Hunting alone and on foot, he answered these pleas for help in ventures other hunters described as too difficult or simply suicide.
 In 30 years Corbett put an end to 33 man-eaters that had claimed 1,500 victims and years of sheer terror.
 He achieved this while on the big cats' own turf without aid of automobile or modern communication and while on leave from his job.
 And he never accepted a reward.
 Only after the urging of his friends Corbett wrote his first book, "Man-eaters of Kumaon" where the hunter and the hunted frequently switched roles making other thrillers seem like children's nursery rhymes.
 It became a world-wide best seller with Corbett sending his first royalties to soldiers blinded in the war.
-He later switched his gun for a camera becoming a spokesperson for endangered wildlife.
+He later switched his gun for a camera becoming a spokesperson for big cats and all endangered wildlife.
 Following Corbett's death a national park (in India) and a tiger species were named in his honor.

 At one time or another, we have all looked at a cemetery and felt that the people buried there are not only long gone, they're also long forgotten.
 And if it happens to be our relatives or friends it can leave an especially empty feeling.
 But, Findagrave empowers us to put an end to those concerns.
 Therefore, I now view cemeteries as a place where people can be remembered and their stories saved and shared rather than lost.

 Janitor Daniel Cason died in 1911 in Newton, Kansas.
 The rest is that he was a former slave and Union Civil War soldier.
 A real survivor.

 Within most people, there is a basic desire to learn the events of their family's history.
 The really fortunate ones get to experience those moments of discovery.
 As Gordon Lightfoot wrote and sang, "to know the wherefore and the why."

 My Barnes ancestry;